February 11, 2021

 “Searching with Ecosia is like searching with any other search engine, with one major difference.
 We use the profit we make from your searches to plant trees where they are needed most.”

-The organisation uses 80% of their ad revenue profit to plant trees.
+80% of their ad revenue profit goes towards planting trees.
 They don’t track you like most other search engines and they don’t sell on your data.
 They also are just as transparent about the 3 month turn-around time from your clicks to the money going into the projects.
 The projects are part of the “rainforest protection programme” run by the World Wildlife Fund (WWF).

 “Ecosia is a search engine that uses at least 80% of its profits from search ad revenue for tree planting projects all over the world.
 By searching with Ecosia, you can help the environment for free.”

 The startup company has definitely got a few people talking.
 They are using something that so many people do a lot of, everyday towards a good cause.
 They donate approximately 75,000$ per month, That’s more than a few trees every minute with your help.
 At the moment the projects planting trees are located across South America and North Africa.
-You can [see their map].
+[Check out their map].

 What now?
 Some ideas:

 Take your own web site(s) into a more sustainable direction!
 Consider hosting with a company who use renewable energy.
 An example is www.greengeeks.com/web-hosting/ (one of many, but choose one that fits your needs).